-The Church’s tradition concerning Apostle Thomas preaching in India has long given rise to legends of a faraway and mysterious India, the seat of a great Christian kingdom, ruled by a certain “Prester (priest) John.”
+Christian tradition concerning Apostle Thomas preaching in India has long given rise to legends of a faraway and mysterious India.
+It was a Christian kingdom, ruled by a certain “Prester (priest) John.”
 This legend, widespread especially in the late middle ages, even reached Russia, where the legendary priest-king was known as “The Tsar and Priest Ivan.”

 The lands of this Prester John are filled with all manner of strange creatures and peoples: